praneeth-5/WELNESS-BOT-LLM-/README.md

 You can acess the model:
 https://drive.google.com/file/d/1-Udz7NhgZd8uSyqt4A-Ju9Oq1XWjQgam/view?usp=sharing

-We have utilized Q-LORA finetuning to convert into 4bit quantization for better performance on lower end systes.
+We have utilized Q-LORA finetuning to convert into 4bit quantization for better performance on lower end systems.